pahoughton/agate/README.md

 Alerts generate a ticket via a ticket-url or ticket-email-to.
 Comments with remediation output and resolution details are also generated.

+Ticket have titles and descriptions.
+The description includes all label and annotations.
+The title is either the title label, subject label or the alertname and node concatenated.

+Duplicate alerts, based on startsAt, from and instance labels are ignored.

 ## install